-Feel free to ask your son or daughter about the VIP Programme implementation at school.
+Feel free to ask your son or daughter about the implementation of VIP Talk about it or VIP Partnership at their school.
 The VIP topics can be a good starting point for conversations you can have around a dinner table.

 We’ve noticed that more and more schools initiate early conversations with the students in which the parents are also present.
 We believe that a good dialogue between school and home is important when it comes to taking care of the mental health of our youth.